 What runs in the family: The way we were

 One note to remember, the women in our earliest generation were short lived.
 Of course, they had borne many children.
 My mother had ten children.
-Juana, my eldest sister had fifteen after she married ....Evangelista at a very young age.
+Juana, my eldest sister had fifteen after she married ....Evangelista, also a cousin, at a very young age.
 Carmen is the first, I took care of her.
-She saw how Juana treated me like any of her own children, so she got the notion that she can treat me like that as well.
+She saw how Juana treated me like one of her own children, so she got the notion that she can treat me like that as well.
 As she got older, she got stronger and meaner.
 I have kept my distance farther.
 I refused to go back to her house, but Juana begs my father, so Carmen will have a playmate, I was over four years older than her.

 Our families are bright and intelligent like my father.
 Juana, graduated Valedictorian in high school.
 She married young at seventeen as her older husband-to-be was waiting for her as well.
-She did not go to college, but she is a very good housekeeper.
+She did not go to college, but she is a very good housekeeper and cooks well.
 She took good care of all her children and her younger siblings, too.
 All her children finished college and are now all living in the United States.
 Juanita, her sixth child, became a scholar here in the US as an exchange student and became a nurse.
 She met her husband Dr. Antonio “Tony” Toledo of Cavite, while he was an intern at St. Luke’s Hospital.
 They got married and came to US, Tony practiced Medicine as a surgeon, while Nita, took care of their 4 children.
 They live in Connecticut.
 She was inviting me I hope I could, one day visit them.
 Iluminada graduated from accounting also and landed a good job at the Land Bank.
 I was surprised to meet her again when I wIt is not uncommon that cousins mary one another, that husbands are older than their wives, because they must wait for the girls to mature and be ready for marriage.
 Girls marry young, before they reach the age of twenty, older men have already got them.
 That is a very tender and productive years, they bear a dozen or more children.
 That was our way of life then, we must live according to our times.
 My father learned to be more protective of her daughters, but still.

 Business runs in the family, from jewelry to gasoline, to fishing and poultry, there is always money to rake in.
 Emerenciana, my eldest half-sister was married to….a businessman and became a millionaire from gasoline and auto supplies.
 I remember, how they were making/counting monies.
 They hid the money in the attic.
 When they remembered, to check, termites have already attacked the bills.
 My father helped them save what they can, and the rest got surrendered to the bank, totally useless.